The Sumerians

 There are only texts that record their language.

-And indeed with globalization languages are disappearing today at a fast rate as other languages like English for example become more dominant.
+over time.
+And indeed, with globalization, languages are disappearing today at a fast rate as other languages like English, for example,

 The language, however, is preserved by those bureaucrats, by the scribes and by the intellectuals who associate the language with the ancient past and the heritage of the region.

-So it continues to be learnt in scholarly communities and in the temple as scribal communities.
+So it continues to be learned in scholarly communities and in the temple

 But in the street, most people are now speaking a Semitic language,